Junqo-org/junqo-platform/docs/developer/ci_cd.md

 - The back server is running in development mode.
 And the watch flag is enabled.
 - The front server is running in development mode.
 And the watch flag is enabled.
 - The database volume is set to the `./database-volume` folder, allowing you to interact with the database files.
+- The database is initialized from the `./db/test_data.sql` file.
 - The database adminer is deployed.
 Allowing you to access the database adminer at [http://localhost:3000](http://localhost:3000).
 (The port can be changed using the `ADMINER_PORT` environment variable)

 #### Production deployment